aramis-lab/clinicadl/docs/quickstart.rst

 .. grid:: 1 1 2 2
     :gutter: 3

-    .. grid-item-card:: :fas:`door-open` Accessible
+    .. grid-item-card:: :fas:`door-open` Accessibility

         ClinicaDL offers a **high-level** entry point to deep learning in neuroimaging.
-Common operations — reading a dataset, extracting patches or slices, building a longitudinal split, training a model — are available out of the box, so that you can easily build a functional deep learning workflow without confronting the full complexity of native PyTorch.
+Common operations such as reading a dataset, extracting patches or slices, building a longitudinal split, and training a model, are available out of the box, so that you can easily build a functional deep learning workflow without confronting the full complexity of native PyTorch.

-    .. grid-item-card:: :fas:`sliders` Flexible
+    .. grid-item-card:: :fas:`sliders` Flexibility

         ClinicaDL is a **Python API**, not a black box.
-It provides a broad range of ready-to-use Python objects, while also allowing advanced users to leverage object-oriented programming to design custom objects and tailor their workflows.
+It provides a broad range of ready-to-use Python objects, while also allowing advanced users to leverage object-oriented programming to design new objects to tailor their workflows.

-    .. grid-item-card:: :fas:`box-archive` Reproducible
+    .. grid-item-card:: :fas:`box-archive` Reproducibility

         ClinicaDL puts a strong emphasis on **experiment management** and **reproducibility**.
 All the outputs and hyperparameters of an experiment are gathered in a single folder, which makes ClinicaDL well suited to **benchmarking**.

-    .. grid-item-card:: :fas:`puzzle-piece` Integrated
+    .. grid-item-card:: :fas:`puzzle-piece` Integration

         ClinicaDL builds on the existing **ecosystem**.
 It is developed on top of :torchio:`TorchIO <>` and :monai:`MONAI <>`, and interoperates seamlessly with these libraries.
-It also relies on the neuroimaging community standard :term:`BIDS` and is compatible with :clinica:`Clinica <>`, enabling end-to-end pipelines from preprocessing to model training and evaluation.
+It also relies on the neuroimaging community standard :term:`BIDS` and is compatible with :clinica:`Clinica <>`, enabling end-to-end pipelines from pre-processing to model training and evaluation.

 Prerequisites
 -------------